atultiwariatul/kafka-basic-setup/README.md

 This application usage Spring boot 2.0.0 so you should have a local installation of gradle with version>=4 with JDK8

 To run the application
+Make Sure zookeeper and kafka is running on your machine

 1. Clone repository
 2. change application.properties as per your mongo username and password.